 We also need some aggression to make the best profits.

-If we have confidence in our selections, we need to back them with enough money to get paid if they do well.
+If we have confidence in our selections due to better research and judgement than most, we need to back them with enough money to get paid if they do well.

 That means not spreading ourselves too thin.

-Traders often share their portfolio with me looking for advice, perhaps because they are disappointed with their results.
-Sometimes, they just make poor selections.
+As mentioned above, when traders share their portfolio with me looking for advice, sometimes, they just make poor selections.
 Other times, they make generally good selections, but their lack of confidence means they fail to back them sufficiently.

 If a trader wants a portfolio with hundreds of players to diversify and spread their risk, effectively just purchasing a market tracker, that’s fine.
 But it will always deliver mediocre results that generally depend on the market as a whole going up more than individual players succeeding.
 Any successes they have will be dragged back by the other players that underperform.